CaMeLs Can Use Computers Too: System-level Security for Computer Use Agents: Evaluation

-\textbf{Our Base Utility on OSWorld. }We first evaluate base utility on the OSWorld benchmark.
-Of the 369 total tasks, 30 are marked as automatically unmeasurable; for the remaining tasks, we report the number of successful completions for UITars, OpenCUA, and Claude Sonnet in \cref{sec:app:base_utility} \cref{tab:task_distribution}.
-When including all 369 tasks in the success rate calculation, we achieve 24.4\%, 28.7\%, and 36.7\% for UITars, OpenCUA, and Claude Sonnet pass@1 respectively, with a maximum step count of 15.
-Our UITars results align with published OSWorld benchmark numbers, where UITars-1.5-7B achieves 24.5$\pm$1.2\% with 15 steps at pass@2.
-Similarly, OpenCUA-32B achieves 29.7$\pm$1.1\% with 15 steps at pass@3 in the published results.
-However, our Claude results (36.7\%) are substantially lower than the published performance of 58.1\%, which we attribute to our significantly reduced step count (15 vs. 50 steps), enforced due to time and cost limitations.
+\textbf{Baseline utility.} Without Dual-LLM isolation, our results align with published OSWorld benchmark numbers with UITars-1.5-7B, and OpenCUA-32B achieving 24.4\%, and 28.7\% respectively at a 15-step cap (per-task breakdown in \cref{sec:app:base_utility} \cref{tab:task_distribution}).
+Our Claude results (37.7\%) are substantially lower than the published performance of 58.1\%, which we attribute to our significantly reduced step count (15 vs. 50 steps), enforced due to time and cost limitations.